apache/royale-docs/features/actionscript/private-constructors.md

 ## Enable private constructors

-Like other [new ActionScript language features](features/as3#new-actionscript-language-features-in-royale) that Royale adds, are enabled by default.
+Like other [new ActionScript language features](features/as3#new-actionscript-language-features-in-royale) that Royale adds, private constructors are enabled by default.
 To disable private constructors in your application, use the `-allow-private-constructors` compiler option.

 ```sh
 mxmlc -allow-private-constructors=false MyApp.mxml